 How to check your car’s oil – the ultimate guide

-We know that many of you are beginner drivers, which is why we have created the ultimate guide to checking your car’s oil levels.
-Checking your car’s oil is vitally important, for reasons we will discuss later, but for now, let’s get into a bit more detail about checking engine oil.
+We know that many of you are beginner drivers, so we have created the ultimate guide to checking your car’s oil levels.
+Checking your car’s oil is vitally important for reasons we will discuss later, but for now, let’s get into more detail about checking engine oil.

 Wear something you don’t mind getting dirty

-Car engine oil is thick, black, and it’s slippery, the slipperiness is what makes it such a good lubricant.
-If you get this on a piece of clothing you like, then there’s not a very high chance it’s going to come out.
-Oil stains, and penetrates the fibres of clothing very deeply, making it impossible to remove.
+Car engine oil is thick, black, and slippery.
+The slipperiness is what makes it such a good lubricant.
+If you get this on a piece of clothing you like, then there’s not a very high chance it’ll come out.
+Oil stains and penetrates the fibres of clothing very deeply, making it impossible to remove.
 So you shouldn’t attempt oil changes in your Sunday bests.

 Make sure your car is on level ground

-Very small changes in elevation are okay but are best avoided if possible.
-For example, our car is partially mounting a very thin dropped curb, which isn’t ideal but it’s the best we have.
+Very small changes in elevation are okay but should be avoided if possible.
+For example, our car is partially mounted on a very thin dropped curb, which isn’t ideal but is the best we have.

 Make sure your car’s engine is cold (or has been off for around 10 mins after use)

-Car oil is usually read when cold, however, some car oil should be checked after a brief warm up, it’s best to consult your car owner’s manual to see whether your car is a hot or cold car.
-If you’re unsure, just check it cold.
+Car oil is usually read when cold; however, some car oil should be checked after a brief warm-up.
+It’s best to consult your car owner’s manual to see whether your car is a hot or cold car.
+If you’re unsure, check it cold.

 Locate the bonnet release lever

-The bonnet release lever is what pops the bonnet up ready to be lifted, the lever is usually in the car cockpit, other by the driver’s feet or the passengers.
-You can’t really miss it, however, it will look different in different cars.
-Some car manufacturers mark it, some don’t.
+The bonnet release lever pops the bonnet up ready to be lifted.
+The lever is usually in the car cockpit, other times by the driver’s feet or the passengers.
+You can’t really miss it; however, it will look different in different cars.
+Some car manufacturers mark it; some don’t.
 If you can’t find it, a quick Google search or a read through your car’s owner’s manual should help you locate it.

-In some cases, the bonnet release could be electronically controlled, but there should always be a manual override for emergency use, or in case your car is non-running.
+In some cases, the bonnet release could be electronically controlled, but there should always be a manual override for emergency use or in case your car is not running.

 Release the bonnet with the bonnet release catch

-Most cars also have a bonnet release catch that further prevents the bonnet from flying open while driving.
-The bonnet release catch can be found by running your fingers under the lip of the released bonnet and finding a lever that you can press with your fingers – usually in an upward motion.
+Most cars also have a bonnet release catch that prevents the bonnet from flying open while driving.
+You can find the bonnet release catch by running your fingers under the lip of the released bonnet and finding a lever that you can press with your fingers—usually in an upward motion.

-The release catch is usually somewhere toward the centre of the bonnet, but not always dead in the middle.
-Once released, it will allow the bonnet to be lifted and the engine to be accessed.
+The release catch is usually somewhere toward the centre of the bonnet, but it is not always dead in the middle.
+Once released, it allows the bonnet to be lifted and the engine to be accessed.

 Locate the dipstick

-The Dipstick is the instrument you will use to measure your car’s oil. it is usually a brightly coloured loop and easy to find, in our case, it’s right in the centre toward the front of the engine bay.
-The dipstick reaches down from the top of the engine to the oil pan at the bottom.
-That’s how we measure the car’s oil level.
+The Dipstick is the instrument you will use to measure your car’s oil level.
+It is usually a brightly coloured loop and easy to find.
+In our case, it’s right in the centre toward the front of the engine bay.
+The dipstick reaches down from the top of the engine to the oil pan at the bottom, which is how we measure the car’s oil level.

 Pull out the dipstick and wipe it with a cloth

-Wipe the excess oil off the dipstick with a cloth you do not mind ruining, as the oil will penetrate the fibres of the cloth and it’ll be very unlikely to come out.
-We need to do this to get an accurate reading of the current oil level, the dipstick was probably in there for a long time and will have gathered splashed oil that likely exceeds our current oil level.
+Wipe the excess oil off the dipstick with a cloth you do not mind ruining.
+The oil will penetrate the fibres of the cloth and be very unlikely to come out.
+We need to do this to get an accurate reading of the current oil level.
+The dipstick was probably in there for a long time and will have gathered splashed oil that likely exceeds our current oil level.

 Re-dip the dipstick and pull it out

-You do not have to dip the dipstick for long, just a second or so will do, then all you need to do is pull it out again gently, taking care not to smudge the oil on the end of the dipstick.
-This may make the dipstick harder to read.
+You do not have to dip the dipstick for long—just a second or so will do.
+Then, all you need to do is pull it out again gently, taking care not to smudge the oil on the end of the dipstick, which may make it harder to read.

 Read the dipstick

-The dipstick has two kinks on the end of it, the bottommost kink represents the minimum fill line, and the uppermost kink represents the maximum fill line.
-Carefully examine the oil level between these two marks, don’t worry if a stray bead or two makes it further up the stick than the rest of the oil, you’re looking for a consistent dip mark of oil on your dipstick.
+The dipstick has two kinks on the end.
+The bottommost kink represents the minimum fill line, and the uppermost kink represents the maximum fill line.
+Carefully examine the oil level between these two marks.
+Don’t worry if a stray bead or two makes it further up the stick than the rest of the oil; you’re looking for a consistent dip mark of oil on your dipstick.

-It may be hard to read, as some dipsticks are made black, or just turned black by soaking in oil for years on end.
-As long as the oil line is between the minimum and the maximum fill line, you are okay.
+It may be hard to read, as some dipsticks are made black or just turned black by soaking in oil for years.
+You are okay as long as the oil line is between the minimum and the maximum fill line.

-What to do if your car oil level is too low?
+What do you do if your car oil level is too low?

-Don’t panic, your car oil will get low from time to time, all you need to do is top it up with the appropriate oil for your car.
-If you don’t know what this is, a quick Google search or a look in your car owner’s manual will tell you.
+Don’t panic.
+Your car oil will get low from time to time.
+All you need to do is top it up with the appropriate oil for your car.
+If you don’t know this, a quick Google search or a look in your car owner’s manual will tell you.
 The most common car oil around is 5w 30.
 But please check with your manufacturer before topping up your oil.

-What to do if your car oil level is too high?
+What do you do if your car oil level is too high?

-This problem, in contrast to your oil being too low, is a bit more of an issue.
-If your car oil level is too high, then it needs to be drained immediately via the oil sump plug at the bottom of your oil pan under the car.
-Too much oil in the engine can result in many engine issues that nobody needs, such as oil in the exhaust, combustion chamber, or leaking.
+This problem, in contrast to your oil being too low, is a bit more serious.
+If your car oil level is too high, it needs to be drained immediately via the oil sump plug at the bottom of your oil pan under the car.
+Too much oil in the engine can result in many issues that nobody needs, such as oil in the exhaust, combustion chamber, or leaking.

-It’s best to drain all of the engine oil and fill it back up again from scratch, as trying to plug the oil pan again mid-flow would make for a very messy job.
-Your car owner’s manual should dictate how much oil you should put in your car, if not, a quick Google search should reveal the answer.
+It’s best to drain all of the engine oil and fill it back up from scratch, as trying to plug the oil pan again mid-flow would make for a messy job.
+Your car owner’s manual should dictate how much oil you should put in your car; if not, a quick Google search should reveal the answer.

 Do you check the oil when the engine is hot or cold?

-Some car’s oil should be checked when the engine is warmed up, but never hot.
+Some car’s oil should be checked when the engine is warmed, but never hot.
 Oil, when stressed, can reach temperatures of over 100°C in most cases.

-Some cars measure the engine oil electronically, this likely means that your car does not have a dipstick to check the oil manually.
-In this case, it is safe to assume that you should be measuring the oil when it is warm.
+Some cars measure the engine oil electronically, which likely means your car does not have a dipstick to check the oil manually.
+In this case, it is safe to assume that you should measure the oil when it is warm.

-If your car has a dipstick, it’s safe to assume that you should be checking the engine oil cold.
-This is because the dipstick reads the oil level from the oil pan, only when the engine is off will all the oil be present in the oil pan.
+If your car has a dipstick, it’s safe to assume you should check the engine oil cold.
+This is because the dipstick reads the oil level from the oil pan; only when the engine is off will all the oil be present in the oil pan.
 Also, you don’t want to burn yourself on piping-hot oil, do you?

 Why is engine oil so important?